Holiday stops Celtics’ last 2 plays, Bucks take 3-2 lead

+BOSTON (AP)Giannis Antetokounmpo was having his best shooting night of the playoffs.
+Milwaukee dominated on the boards.
+And still the Bucks trailed Boston by 14 points in a game that could send the defending NBA champions to the brink of elimination.

+That’s when Jrue Holiday showed the Defensive Player of the Year a thing or two about defense.

-BOSTON (AP) — Bobby Portis made a putback off Giannis Antetokounmpo’s missed free throw with 15 seconds left, Jrue Holiday snuffed Marcus Smart on Boston’s final two possessions and the Milwaukee Bucks beat the Celtics 110-107 on Wednesday night to take a 3-2 series lead.
+Bobby Portis put back Antetokounmpo’s missed free throw with 15 seconds left, and Holiday snuffed Marcus Smart on Boston’s final two possessions Wednesday night as Milwaukee erased a 14-point, fourth-quarter deficit to beat the Celtics 110-107 and take a 3-2 series lead.

+”Obviously, in Boston you’re down 14 in the fourth quarter, people would say everything’s against us.
+But we come together,” said Holiday, who also hit the tying 3-pointer with 43 seconds left. ”We live and die like that.”

-Milwaukee has a chance to wrap up the Eastern Conference semifinal in Game 6 at home Friday night.
-The Celtics need a win to force a decisive seventh game back in Boston on Sunday.
+Jayson Tatum scored 34 points and Jaylen Brown had 26 for the Celtics, who need a win in Milwaukee to force a decisive seventh game back in Boston on Sunday.

-The Celtics led by 14 in the fourth quarter before the Bucks closed the gap, tying it at 105 on Holiday’s 3-pointer with 43 seconds left.
-Jayson Tatum, who scored 34 points in all, hit a pair of free throws to give Boston the lead.
+The Celtics led 93-79 early in the fourth before the Bucks closed the gap, tying it at 105 with 43 seconds to play on back-to-back 3-pointers from Antetokounmpo and Holiday.
+Tatum hit a pair of free throws to give Boston back the lead.

 Antetokounmpo went to the the line with a chance to tie it and made the first, then Portis grabbed the rebound of the second and put it in off the backboard to give Milwaukee its first lead since early in the second quarter.

-The have Bucks won two of the three games in Boston to swipe home-court advantage.

-Antetokounmpo had his best shooting game of the series, going 16 for 27, but he also committed seven turnovers.
+Milwaukee had 17 offensive rebounds to Boston’s five, with Portis grabbing seven.

+”Growing up as a kid, I really wasn’t very skilled or really had one thing I really did well.
+I was always like a jack of all trades, did everything good but nothing great,” Portis said. ”My mom always told me as a kid just to be a garbage man.
+Being a garbage man is if you want scoring opportunities and you’re not getting the ball passed to you, you go get the ball on the offensive glass.
+That’s one thing my mom always taught me.
+Shoutout to my mom on that.”

-Jaylen Brown scored 26 points for Boston, 16 of them in the third — and 12 of those in the last four minutes of the quarter, when Boston turned a 71-68 edge into a 12-point lead.
+Jaylen Brown scored 16 points in the third – and 12 of those in the last four minutes of the quarter, when Boston turned a 71-68 edge into a 12-point lead.
+It was 93-79 with 10:19 to play – Boston’s biggest blown lead in the playoffs in more than 25 years.

-The Bucks scored nine of the game’s first 11 points, but Boston closed the gap midway through the quarter.
-The Celtics ran off 11 straight points early in the second, capped by a Marcus Smart steal, tossed ahead to Brown for an alley-oop to Tatum that brought the crowd to its feet.

-But the Bucks scored 17 of the next 24 points to make it 58-55 with nine minutes left in third.
+”Of course, we’re gonna be down.
+Guys are going to be (upset) about the outcome.
+We outplayed them for 3 1/2 quarters,” Celtics coach Ime Udoka said. ”We talked about showing our resolve, and we made it tougher on ourselves now.
+It’ll make it sweeter when we bounce back.
+But we gave up a golden opportunity tonight.”

 INJURED